-- Use only a small amount of detergent (preferably alcohol-free), just enough to work up a light lather.
+Use only a small amount of detergent (preferably alcohol-free), just enough to work up a light lather.
 Too much will leave a residue.

-- Let the bra soak for about an hour before rubbing it gently between your hands to work in the lather.
+Let the bra soak for about an hour before rubbing it gently between your hands to work in the lather.

-- Lay clean bras on a flat towel and press with another towel to remove any remaining water.
+Lay clean bras on a flat towel and press with another towel to remove any remaining water.

-- Always hang dry your bras.
-It’s important for bras to be air dried because intense heat from a machine dryer will cause damage and affect the fit.
+Always hang dry your bras.
+It’s important for bras to be air dried because intense heat from a machine dryer will cause damage and affect fit.
 They’ll need at least a day (maybe two) to fully dry, so it’s a good idea to have plenty of other bras to wear while the washed ones dry.

-Even if you can’t hand wash your bras all the time, it’ll still help to prolong their lifespan if you’re able to give it a go every so often.
+Even if you can’t hand wash your bras all the time, it will still help to prolong their lifespan if you’re able to give it a go every so often.
 And who said it can’t be fun?
 Maybe there’s a bra washing Spotify playlist you can queue up (and if not, we should probably make one).

 How To Wash Bras in the Washing Machine

-- Set your washer on a delicate cycle, and use cold water with an alcohol-free, gentle detergent.
+Set your washer on a delicate cycle, and use cold water with an alcohol-free, gentle detergent.

 Use a mesh or lingerie bag to keep the bras from getting snagged on the machine’s agitator.
 Hook the back of your bras to keep them from getting tangled within the bag.

 Don’t wring out your bras, or worse, put them in the dryer.
 Towel press and hang dry them the same as you would when hand washing.

 Bra Care FAQs: Our Expert Tips